cct-datascience/demo-repo-2024/README.md

 # demo-repo-2024

 For demonstrating collaboration with GitHub when everyone has push access to a repository.

 Participants:

 -   Eric R. Scott
 -   Renata Diaz
 -   Kat Harper
 -   Dapha Uni
+-   Chi Zhou